SmtimesIWndr/gdid-reversal/README.md

 | "128 bit" | The value in the complaint is `g:6755467234350028`, a decimal that fits in **64 bits** (`0x0018000FC8CB93CC`). |
 | "generated from serial numbers on install" | The complaint says a **reinstall produces a new GDID**.
 A value derived from fixed serials would come back the same after a reinstall, not change. |

+> [!NOTE]
+> **After some more reversing of CDP.
+I provided some misinfo.
+Using a local account does not prevent a GDID.
+CDP has an anonymous device path that is taken if no microsoft account.
+Keep this in mind when reading.

 ---

 ## 3. Where GDID surfaces: Delivery Optimization